-Here’s a block diagram of what we just learned on Keys, Encryption, and License Servers.
+Here’s a block diagram of what we learned about Keys, Encryption, and License Servers.

 Step 3: Decrypting Video At The Player and the Key Server

 At the client-side (player application), the user presses play on the movie he wants to watch.
-Now, the video player needs a way to recognize if the movie is encrypted or not.
+Now, the video player needs a way to recognize whether the movie is encrypted.

 Otherwise, it will try and playback an encrypted movie, crash, and cause a horrible user experience.